 6.4.1.1.
-Validation of LWLR
+LWLR from MERIS

 Previous round-robin comparisons of atmospheric correction algorithms for MERIS carried out in GloboLakes showed that Polymer yielded the statistically most robust retrieval of reflectances, although a systematic negative bias was observed.
-This led to Polymer being adopted as the state-of-the-art atmospheric correction processor for Lakes_cci to provide LWLR.
-Erreur !
-Source du renvoi introuvable. shows R{rs} matchup results for MERIS in 11 lakes at 11 wavebands from 412 nm to 779 nm, for which in situ data were available in LIMNADES.
-In general, significant linear relationships were found between the MERIS and in situ R{rs}, with the highest R of 0.83 returned in the 560 nm band and outliers in the blue bands associated with the hypereutrophic HARTBEESPOORT-Reservoir leading to the relatively worst performance.
+This led to POLYMER being adopted as the state-of-the-art atmospheric correction processor for Lakes_cci to provide LWLR.
+Figure 146 shows R{rs} matchup results for MERIS in 11 lakes at 11 wavebands from 412 nm to 779 nm, for which in situ data were available in LIMNADES.
+In general, significant linear relationships were found between the MERIS and in situ R{rs} , with the highest R = 0.83 returned in the 560 nm band and outliers in the blue bands associated with the hypereutrophic Hartbeespoort Reservoir giving the worst performance.
 Systematic underestimation of MERIS R{rs} is still observed.
 From inspecting the individual components of the atmospheric correction procedure, the underestimation is understood to be the result of overestimating the atmospheric path radiance with increasingly turbid waters, rather than a failure of the in-water bio-optical model or glint retrieval.

-Figure 134 Comparison between in situ and MERIS $R{\mbox{\scriptsize rs}}$ in each band
+Figure 135 Comparison between in situ and MERIS R{rs} in each band

-To show the level of spectral consistency in the validation data set, Figure 135 presents averaged spectra of all R{rs} matchups for each individual lake.
+To show the level of spectral consistency in the validation data set, Figure 136 presents averaged spectra of all R{rs} matchups for each individual lake.
 There is general agreement between the in situ and satellite derived reflectance spectra, with the exception of the Cuerda-del-Pozo Reservoir.

-Figure 135 Spectral comparison of in situ and MERIS Rrs
+Figure 136 Spectral comparison of in situ and MERIS R{rs}

 6.4.1.2.
-Validation of chlorophyll-a products
+Chlorophyll-a from MERIS

-Scatter plots of Chl-a validation results for each pre-tuned algorithm are shown in Figure 136, using the whole data set regardless of optical water type classification.
+Scatter plots of Chl-a validation results for each pre-tuned algorithm are shown in Figure 137 using the whole data set regardless of optical water type classification.
 For the OC2 algorithm, although it returned the highest Normalized Root Mean Squared Error (NRMS) of 172%, the differences are evenly distributed around unity resulting in a slope of linear regression line close to 1.
 Saturation of the algorithm appears, as may be expected, at concentrations > 10 mg m-3.
 Algorithms R708_R665, Gons05, and QAA show a general overestimation at low Chl-a values, and an underestimation at high Chl-a values.
 The highest R2 of 0.42 and lowest Normalized-Root-Mean-Squared-Error (NRMS) of 38% are returned by the QAA among the four algorithms.

-Figure 136 Comparison between in situ and MERIS-derived chlorophyll-a using the (a) OC2, (b) R708_R665, (c) Gons05, and (d) QAA algorithms.
+Figure 137 Comparison between in situ and MERIS-derived chlorophyll-a using the (a) OC2, (b) R708_R665, (c) Gons05, and (d) QAA algorithms.

-The agreement between in situ and satellite retrieved Chl-a improves dramatically when the input algorithms are blended according to the per-pixel Optical Water Type membership (Figure 137).
-The regression line is close to unity, with an R^2 of 0.69 and NRMS of 78%, both measured in log space.
+The agreement between in situ and satellite retrieved Chl-a improves dramatically when the input algorithms are blended according to the per-pixel Optical Water Type membership (Figure 138).
+The regression line is then close to unity, with an R^2 of 0.69 and